 Yes I am going there.
 BUT… only so I can justify the 5 ingredient paleo maple toffee addiction.
 Cool?

 - Butter contains healthy fat soluble vitamins.
 Vitamin k2 in particular.
 Remember my love for Vitamin K in the Brussel Sprouts recipe?
 Yes, it’s so needed.
 But Vitamin K2 does wonders for calcium metabolism.

 - Butter contains a two pretty AMAZING fatty acids.
 One is called butyrate and the other Conjugated Linoleic Acid (CLA).
 Both contain anti-inflammatory properties (source), but what I love about butryate (I may be bias) is that is can help with your digestive system by regulating proper cell growth or “balance” of good/bad cells in the lining of the gut.

 Don’t worry, I won’t get any more nerdy on you.
 Just had to hare those two tidbits.
-Like I said, maybe those healthy facts justify my reasoning sticks of butter as a young child.
-I’m one big BUTYRATE BUTTER LOVING machine now!
+Like I said, maybe those healthy facts justify my reasoning for sticks of butter as a young child.
+I’m one big BUTTER LOVING machine now!

 ALL THE BUTTAH!

 Today’s paleo and gluten free maple candy is my ode to butter.
 With a little bit of dark chocolate and coconut sugar mixed in.
 You diggin it?

 All you need are 5 ingredients and a lot of LOVE for healthy snacks and desserts to make the recipe for maple candy.